 Finally, we must increase monitoring of potential hotspots of disease transmission.
 By directing funding and attention to disease surveillance, we can respond sooner and more swiftly to potential zoonotic disease outbreaks.

 The time is now to direct our attention to preventing the next pandemic.
 This three-pronged approach of reducing wildlife trade, protecting wildlife habitat and biodiversity, and improving disease surveillance, will not only serve to protect nature, but to protect ourselves as well.

 In just a short period of time, we have seen what only one zoonotic disease can do to human beings.
-Directly affecting human health as well as the economy, with sadly even more severe impacts on marginalised groups, COVID-19 has proven devastating for both individuals and global society.
+Directly affecting human health as well as the economy, with sadly even more severe impacts on marginalized groups, COVID-19 has proven devastating for both individuals and global society.
 Our chronic tendency to overstep boundaries with no regard for ecological consequences is one of several factors that led to COVID-19.
-However, if we choose to finally learn from such mistakes and change the current negative relationship we have with our environment—recognising boundaries and acting as stewards of it instead of exploiters—we will reap the benefits and allow people and animals to thrive together.
+However, if we choose to finally learn from such mistakes and change the current negative relationship we have with our environment—recognizing boundaries and acting as stewards of it instead of exploiters—we will reap the benefits and allow people and animals to thrive together.

 -Mark Hofberg, Campaigns Officer